tum-gis/ckanext-grouphierarchy-sddi/README.md

 Provides a new field on the group edit form to select a parent group.
 This new hierarchical arrangement of groups is displayed using templates in this extension, instead of the usual list.
-An group page also displays the section of the tree that it is part of, under the 'About' tab.
+An group page also displays the section of the tree.
+This version (0.2) of this extension also supports the group labeling on the dataset page and on the search page where the datasets are listed.
+Please note the labeling is only for the main group [id='main-categories'] including 9 sub-groups/children.

 Forms (hierachy_form plugin):
 * /group/new